Am I insured to drive any car on my current policy?

 Don’t assume that because you have comprehensive car insurance you can get behind the wheel of any car.
 In fact, if you do drive someone else’s car without checking that you’re insured, you could be driving illegally.

-Can I drive another car on my own insurance?
+Can I drive someone else’s car with my insurance?

-Probably not.
-Once upon a time, driving other cars (known as DOC) was a standard feature of comprehensive car insurance policies.
-It gave the policy holder third-party only cover to drive someone else’s car.
-Naturally, they needed the car owner’s permission too.
-But times have changed, and DOC is not usually included in most policies – even if you have comprehensive cover.
+Driving other cars (known as DOC) used to be a standard feature of comprehensive car insurance policies.
+It gave the policyholder third-party only cover to drive someone else’s car with their permission.

-In fact, it’s quite likely that your comprehensive policy doesn’t offer any cover at all if you get behind the wheel of another person’s car.
-As always, if you’re not sure what your policy does or doesn’t cover, check your certificate of insurance (which will state whether you have DOC cover) – or contact your insurance provider directly.
+As always, if you’re unsure about what your policy does or doesn’t cover, check your certificate of insurance (which will state whether you have DOC cover) – or contact your insurance provider directly.

-What level of cover will I have if I am insured to drive other cars?
+What level of cover will I have if I am insured to drive any car?

-If your policy does offer some cover for driving other cars, it’ll likely be in emergencies only.
-And it will generally be on a third-party only basis, which’ll be shown on your certificate of insurance.
+If your policy does offer car insurance to drive other cars, it’ll likely be in an emergency only.
+It will generally be on a third-party only basis, which will be shown on your certificate of insurance.

 How can I get cover for driving another car?